Krablaosky/reading-notes/102/html.md

 When you put it all together it's called an *Element*.

 Elements can have attributes that contain extra info about the content.
-Things like the class attribute allow you customize specific elemets with their own style sheets and custom information.
+Things like the class attribute allow you customize specific elements with their own style sheets and custom information.
 We simply put a tag on it to ID it.

 ### So what should an attribute contain?